Uqbaahmad/Olympics-Analysis/README.md

 ### Data analysis is about answering questions.
 Let's define some questions :
 1. How many country participated in Olympics?
 2. How many Olympics games have been held?
-3. Top 10 participating countries to the Olympics? in both summer and winter

-2. Mention the total number of nations who participated in each Olympics game?
+3. The total number of nations who participated in each Olympics game?
+4. Top 5 countries in which most medals were won?
+5. How many medals did India win?
+6. Identify each country and years record.
+7. How many no of editions were there?
+8. How many no of cities in Olympics?
+9. How many no of sports participated?
+10. How many no of events have been held?
+11. How many no of athletes participated?
+12. How many no of nations participated?
+13. Over the years how many participating nations have appeared in each Olympics?

-3. Which year saw the highest and lowest no of countries participating in the Olympics?
+14. Over the years how many no of events have been held in Olympics?

-4. Which nation has participated in all of the Olympic games?

-5. Identify the sport which was played in all summer Olympics.

-6. Which Sports were just played only once in the Olympics?

-7. Fetch the total number of sports played in each Olympic game.

-8. Fetch details of the oldest athletes to win a gold medal.

-9. Find the Ratio of male and female athletes who participated in all Olympic games.
+15. Over the years how many athletes have been played in Olympics?

-15. Identify which country won the most medals in each Olympic game.
+16. Fetch the top 10athletes who have won the most medals

-17. Which countries have never won medals?
+17. Identify most successful athletes all times in Olympics?

 -- [olympic.ipynb](https://github.com/Uqbaahmad/Olympics-Analysis/blob/main/Analysis/olympics.ipynb)